just-koala/grc-consulting-portfolio/README.md

 # GRC Consulting Portfolio

 This repository showcases my work in **Governance, Risk, and Compliance (GRC)**.
-It highlights my ability to analyze frameworks, assess risks, design policies, and apply GRC concepts to real-world scenarios.
+It highlights my ability to analyse frameworks, assess risks, design policies, and apply GRC concepts to real-world scenarios.

 ---

 ## 👤 About Me

-I am building expertise as a **GRC Consultant**, combining a background in technology and security with structured learning in compliance and governance.
+I am building expertise as a **Cybersecurity Consultant (GRC focus)**, combining a background in technology and security with structured learning in compliance and governance.
 This portfolio demonstrates my ability to translate frameworks into actionable policies and practical consulting outputs.

 ---